anewton1998/rdap_guide/src/protocol/README.md

 ```

 Next, the following is given:
-1. the type of the object being returned is given.
+1. The type of the object being returned is given.
 This is used by clients to determine the type of object being returned.
-1. the `rdapConformance` array, which lists the extensions in use by the RDAP server.
+1. The `rdapConformance` array, which lists the extensions in use by the RDAP server.
-1. the data signifying if `example.com` is signed in the DNS (i.e. DNSSEC).
+1. The data signifying if `example.com` is signed in the DNS (i.e. DNSSEC).
-1. the status of the domain, which is active.
+1. The status of the domain, which is active.

 ```json
 {{#include http_example_com.out:97:106}}